-Yosemite Community College District is home to two great community colleges, Columbia College (CC) and Modesto Junior College (MJC).
-That means that some of Columbia's courses are equivalent to courses offered at Modesto Junior College. ses at the other, see the guide below.
-If you have taken courses at either
+Yosemite Community College District is home to two community colleges, Columbia College (CC) and Modesto Junior College (MJC).
+That means that some of Columbia's courses are equivalent to courses offered at Modesto Junior College.
+If you have taken courses at either school and wish to take courses at the other, see the guide below.